Juvenile Indigent Defense Delivery System

 The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In American Samoa:

 - The youngest age at which a young person can be adjudicated delinquent is 10.
 Am.
 Samoa Code Ann. § 45.0103(9)(A);

 - Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Am.
 Samoa Code Ann. § 45.0103(2);

 - Juvenile court can “may commit a person 18 years of age or older to the Bureau if he is adjudicated delinquent for an act committed prior to his 18th birthday or upon revocation of probation.”
 Am.
 Samoa Code Ann. § 45.0350(2).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-American Samoa has three ways that juveniles can be prosecuted as adults:
+American Samoa has three ways that youth can be prosecuted as adults:

 - Discretionary Transfer: If the youth is at least 14 years old and has allegedly committed an offense that would constitute a felony if committed by an adult, then the prosecutor can file the petition in adult court or can request a transfer hearing.
 Am.
 Samoa Code Ann. § 45.0115(c)(1); Am.
 Samoa Code Ann. § 45.0333(2).